 - Any amputation.

-- Loss of consciousness caused by asphyxia or by exposure to harmful substance or biological agent.
+- Loss of consciousness caused by head injury or asphyxia.

 The information provided on the safety incident form will be used to monitor, record and investigate safety incidents that take place on University grounds.
 The information will be processed in accordance with the provisions of the Data Protection Act and is only disclosed within the University to members of staff who need to know it in order to carry out their duties.
 Relevant information will be disclosed outside the University where it is required by law to do so.
 In the event of a personal injury claim, information may be disclosed to the University's Insurers.
 Anonymised data may also be disclosed to relevant trade union officials.

 All accidents will be investigated.
 Minor/initial investigations will be carried out by the manager responsible for the employee or activity.
 HSAS will notify the Estates Management Section of premises related incidents, so that they can investigate.
 The investigation outcome should be recorded on the Safety Incident Form.
 More serious accidents will be investigated by HSAS.

 To assist the investigation a note should be made of environmental conditions at the time of the accident:

 - poor condition of carpet or floor covering